adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 # General Rationale

-The reason for the creation of iGov-NL is an advisory document on the adoption of OAuth as a mandatory(comply or explain) standard for the Dutch public sector.
-It states that a Dutch profile is needed for the OAuth standard to avoid interoperability problems between different implementations.
-The existance of iGov-NL has become a precondition for the adaoption of OAuth as mandatory standard for the Dutch public sector.
+The reason for the creation of iGov-NL is an advisory document on the adoption of CloudEvents as a mandatory(comply or explain) standard for the Dutch public sector.
+It states that a Dutch profile is needed for the CloudEvents standard to avoid interoperability problems between different implementations.
+The existance of iGov-NL has become a precondition for the adaoption of CloudEvents as mandatory standard for the Dutch public sector.

-## Expert advice OAuth forum standaardisatie
+## Expert advice CloudEvents forum standaardisatie
-The creation of the iGov-NL profile is based on a reccomendation from the expert advice on OAuth [Expert].
-This expert advice was writen as part of the procedure to make OAuth a mandotary standard for the dutch public sector.
-Conditional for the adoption of OAuth as a mandotory standard was the creation of a Dutch implementation profile.
+The creation of the iGov-NL profile is based on a reccomendation from the expert advice on CloudEvents [Expert].
+This expert advice was writen as part of the procedure to make CloudEvents a mandotary standard for the dutch public sector.
+Conditional for the adoption of CloudEvents as a mandotory standard was the creation of a Dutch implementation profile.
 The Rationale provided is that without a local implementation profile the risk of diverging non-interoperable implementations of the standard becomes unacceptably large.

 ## Orginazational scope of the standaard
 When iGov-NL becomes a mandatory standard, the following organisations will have to comply: Dutch government organizations (National, provinces, municipalities and regional water authorities) and organizations in the (semi-) public sector

 ## Functional scope of the standaard
-The use of OAuth 2.0 is mandatory for applications where users (resource owner) delegate rights (implicitly or explicitly) to a (third party) service with the purpose of giving this service acces to specific data using a RESTful API.
+The use of CloudEvents 2.0 is mandatory for applications where users (resource owner) delegate rights (implicitly or explicitly) to a (third party) service with the purpose of giving this service acces to specific data using a RESTful API.
 Specifcally a RESTful API to which the resource owner has acces rights.

 ## OpenID connect out of scope
-The expertgroup that authored the expert advice on OAuth met on the 7th of juli and on 22nd september 2016.
+The expertgroup that authored the expert advice on CloudEvents met on the 7th of juli and on 22nd september 2016.
 Based on their discussion OpenIDConnect was placed out of scope and not (yet) reccomended as a mandatory standard.

 ## Based on international iGov standard
-This profile is based upon the international government assurance profile for OAuth 2.0 (iGov) [iGOV.OAuth2] as published by the OpenID Foundation (https://openid.net/foundation/).
+This profile is based upon the international government assurance profile for CloudEvents 2.0 (iGov) [iGOV.CloudEvents2] as published by the OpenID Foundation (https://openid.net/foundation/).
 It should be considered a fork of this profile as the iGov profile is geared more towards the American situtation and in the Netherlands we have to deal with an European Union context.
 We have added the chapter Usecases to illustrate the specific usecase the iGov-NL profile is aimed at.
-Besides the OAuth profile iGov also has a complementary OpenID connect profile [iGOV.OpenID].
+Besides the CloudEvents profile iGov also has a complementary OpenID connect profile [iGOV.OpenID].
 If and when OpenID connect becomes a mandatory standard for the Dutch public sector iGov-NL can be expanded with a Dutch version of the iGov OpenID Connect profile.
 De usecase described at the beginning of iGov-NL was written with this possible expansion in mind.

 # Detailed Rationale